 Wondering what to expect from children’s behaviour in the preschool years?
 There might be tantrums, habits, lying, anxiety and more.
 Your preschooler needs your support and encouragement to guide his behaviour in these years.

 Preschoolers need limits that guide them as they grow and explore.
 Limits and routines give your child security, and help her take on responsibilities when she’s ready.

-Preschoolers are trying to understand the world around them, so we have to forgive them for being a bit distracted.
-A good rule is to always budget for another 30 minutes when doing things with your preschooler.
+Preschoolers are trying to understand the world around them so they might sometimes get a bit distracted by what’s going on around them.
+A good rule is to always allow another 30 minutes when doing things with your preschooler.

 Going to preschool

 At this age, children can really benefit from going to preschool.
 This is where they can start learning about other people’s rules and how to get along with other children in an organised group.
 Preschool gives your child the chance to play with other children and practice friendship skills.

 Some children settle into preschool well.
 Others take a while to get used to it, and some children might even have fears about starting preschool.
 It’s worth sticking with it and helping your child settle in at preschool.